benjaminweymouth/PyBank-Python-Data-Structures-Analysis/README.md

 The two examples are as follows:

-PyBank: where I utilize a Python script for analyzing the financial records of a fictional company.
+[PyBank](https://github.com/benjaminweymouth/Python-Data-Structures-PyBank-PyRamen/blob/main/PyBank/main.ipynb): where I utilize a Python script for analyzing the financial records of a fictional company. < br>
-PyRamen:: where I utilize I utilize a dataset: budget_data.csv.
+PyRamen: where I utilize I utilize a dataset: budget_data.csv.
 This dataset is composed of two columns, Date and Profit/Losses.